ucsd-cse29/fa24/src/week3/index.md

 [Git for Windows](https://gitforwindows.org/)

+(#Arunan - Should we include instructions for minGW on windows for gcc, gdb, etc.?)

 Once installed, use the steps in this post to set your default terminal to use the newly-installed `git bash` in Visual Studio Code: